 - American Tower’s free cash flow margin (as measured by adjusted funds from operations) exceeds 40%, revenues are in the form of hell-or-high-water multi-year leases with annual escalators, and maintenance capital requirements are a low single digit percentage of revenue.

-- MasterCard’s free cash flow margins are just under 40%, its unlevered free cash flow return on assets is around 25%, and over half of its revenue is tied to purchasing volumes and so has built-in inflation protection.
+- Mastercard’s free cash flow margin exceeds 40%, its unlevered free cash flow return on assets exceeds 30%, and over half of its revenue is tied to purchasing volumes and so has built-in inflation protection.

 By no means are “bottlenecks” the only business models we own.
 Other holdings owe their place in our portfolios due more to the equally important people and/or reinvestment legs of our three-legged stool.
 But my hope is that this bottleneck discussion puts some more meat on the bone in describing what, to us, a great business model looks like.